mongodb/docs-realm/source/includes/api-details/dart/users/user-metadata-read-user-metadata-description.rst

-You can read the :ref:`user metadata <user-metadata>` of a currently logged-in user through the :flutter-sdk:`User <realm/User-class.html>` object.
+You can read the user metadata of a currently logged-in user through the :flutter-sdk:`User <realm/User-class.html>` object.

 The ``profile`` property on the ``User`` object returns a :flutter-sdk:`User.profile <realm/User/profile.html>` object